 Review by Citizens Advice

 There are several ways to make a complaint.
-You can put the information in a letter and send it to us at Barnards Yard, Saffron Walden, CB11 4EB, or drop it into the bureau.
-You can tell the bureau on the phone or face-to-face that you want them to investigate your complaint.
+You can put the information in a letter and send it to us at Barnards Yard, Saffron Walden, CB11 4EB, or drop it into the office.
+You can tell us on the phone or face-to-face that you want us to investigate your complaint.

-Your complaint will be investigated by the bureau manager under the direction of the chair of the bureau, or by the chair if you are complaining about the manager.
+Your complaint will be investigated by the CEO under the direction of the chair of Trustees, or by the chair if you are complaining about the CEO.
 They will acknowledge your complaint within five working days and carry out a full investigation into the circumstances surrounding it.
 The records of your visit will be examined to check that proper procedures were followed and the best advice given.
 The target time for responding in full to a complaint is 20 working days, though, if the issue is complicated, any delay will be explained.

-If the complaint is upheld, you will receive a full apology and, where appropriate, be given details of any action that the bureau was able to take to retrieve the situation or at least put things right for the future.
+If the complaint is upheld, you will receive a full apology and, where appropriate, be given details of any action that we were able to take to retrieve the situation or at least put things right for the future.
 If you are not satisfied with the outcome, you can ask for a further review.
-The bureau will tell you how to do this.
+We will tell you how to do this.

 The aim is always to achieve resolution at the earliest stage possible.
-The local manager of Uttlesford Citizens Advice is Kate Robson and she can be contacted via email on firstname.lastname@example.org The Chair of Uttlesford Citizens Advice is Mary Stenson and she can be contacted via email on email@example.com
+The CEO of Uttlesford Citizens Advice is Kate Robson and she can be contacted via email on email@example.com.
+The Chair of Uttlesford Citizens Advice is Mary Stenson and she can be contacted via email on firstname.lastname@example.org

 Review of your complaint

-If you are still not happy after the bureau’s response, you can request a further review.
+If you are still not happy after you have received our response, you can request a further review.

 The review will be conducted under the direction of the Citizens Advice Chief Executive.
 If you are still not happy, you can ask for your complaint to be looked at by an Independent Adjudicator.

-Within five working days we will acknowledge your complaint, and the review will be sent to you within 20 working days of the receipt of your file from the bureau.
+Within five working days we will acknowledge your complaint, and the review will be sent to you within 20 working days of the receipt of your file from Uttlesford Citizens Advice.